tractr/directus-sync/README.md

 - `-p, --directus-password <directusPassword>`
   Provide the Directus password.
 Alternatively, set the `DIRECTUS_ADMIN_PASSWORD` environment variable.

-- `--no-split`
-  Indicates whether the schema snapshot should be split into multiple files.
-By default, snapshots are split.

 - `--dump-path <dumpPath>`
   Set the base path for the dump.
 This must be an absolute path.
 The default is `"./directus-config"`.